Our history

 • 2023: The Hilltop Tacoma Link Extension opens, doubling the length of Sound Transit’s first light rail project, the T Line, with six new stations.

 • 2024: The first segment of the Link 2 Line, serving eight new stations over 6.5 miles between South Bellevue and Redmond Technology, opened in April.
-Later in the year, Link service will cross county lines for the first time when the 1 Line opens to Snohomish County in August.
-Extending north from Northgate, the 8.4-mile extension will serve four new stations in Shoreline, Mountlake Terrace and Lynnwood.
+Link service crossed county lines for the first time when the 1 Line opened to Snohomish County in August.
+Extending north from Northgate, the 8.4-mile extension serves four new stations in Shoreline, Mountlake Terrace and Lynnwood.

 Coming soon: Sound Transit’s system expansion program is now the largest in the nation.
 Explore more information to see what’s coming next!